nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/about.md

   - NCO-Customers - Configuration repo
   - NCO-Platform - Platform definitions
 - **Jenkins**: All tasks are defined as Jenkins jobs for deployment, configuration changes, creating new AMI’s, DR restore tasks etc

+## Nuxeo Cloud Environments

+### Environments

+- **Production** – Deployed with a full technology stack and all integrations required
+- **PreProd + Dev Environments** – 1 additional PreProd and Dev Environment until initial go live -(Additional dev environments can be provided if needed)
+- **PreProd Environment** – Used to test and validate custom code and deployments before moving to production
+- **Dev** – Used to develop and unit test new configurations and custom code

+### DRP Environment

+Backups stored in a separate availability zone with extra replication to another region

+## Responsabilities

+Nuxeo Cloud has a responsibility to:

+- Ensure the Data is protected
+- Secure the systems from un-approved changes
+- Ensure the system is performant based on the SLA
+- Ensure the system is available per the Agreed Hours of Service.